Microbial dark matter: Improved culturing techniques

 Despite the rise of culture-independent methods as successful methods for dark matter research, improvements in culturing techniques remain both relevant and necessary to further current understanding of MRM microbes.
 To this point, developments in methods such as highly specific growth media to mimic natural microbial environments and co-culturing of synergistic microbial species have shown success in studying previously unculturable microbes.
 These advancements also serve to facilitate the application of MRM research into biotechnological and physiological uses.

 Computational tools

 Genomic studies produce vast amounts of data to be analyzed.
 This analysis requires the use of advanced computational components.
 The scientific subdiscipline of bioinformatics used computational technology to collect genomes and conduct analysis on metabolic pathways.
 In recent years, research on artificial intelligence and machine learning has produced new ways to increase our ability to predict the behavior of microbial species using their genetic data.
-These new developments in the world of computational tools have allowed us to further understand the structure and dynamics present in microbial communities.
+Metagenome-assembled genomes (MAGs) are one example of the emerging technology, which from the combined genomic material of diverse microbial communities group assembled DNA sequence fragments; enabling the reconstruction of genomes by using computational binning methods.

+Culturomics

+Limitations imposed by both culture-independent methods and traditional culturing methods have caused the rise of a new strategy to improve recovery and identification of microbial dark matter.
+Culturomics aims to create environments that simulate the natural conditions in which microbes can be found so they can be isolated, identified, and analyzed.
+Culturomics relies on high-throughput culture conditions varying in media, pH, temperature, and atmospheric conditions to enable the culturing and isolation of large and diverse samples simultaneously.
+This is used in conjunction with matrix-assisted laser desorption mass spectrometry (MALDI-ToF) for identification of isolated species.
+This can be assisted by 16S rRNA gene sequencing in order for further taxonomic identification if needed.
+Culturomics has already yielded significant results in culturing microbial dark matter, with a singular study resulting in the discovery of 31 new bacterial species and genera, as well as a total of 416 previously unculturable phylotypes identified.

+Isolation chip (IChip)

+The isolation chip (IChip) is a relatively new technology that allows for a method of culturing previously uncultivable microorganisms.
+IChip is unique due to its ability to keep bacteria in their natural environment by bringing the environment to the lab using in situ cultivation techniques.
+This is done by growing and isolating microorganisms by placing individual cells into small diffusion chambers; a semipermeable membrane encloses the chambers, allowing nutrients and important environmental factors from the natural environment to diffuse into them without cell movement.
+Later developments have imporved IChip by integrating techniques like fluorescence-activated cell sorting (FACS); this allows higher precision of single-cell isolation through sorting individual cells directly into wells.
+FACS-iChip has shown promising results in achieving substantially higher culture recovery rates compared to traditional methods.